goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 To see that this representation of $\lambda$-terms is isomorphic to the usual named definition, we can define two functions $f$ and $g$, which translate the named representation to de Bruijn notation and vice versa.
 More precisely, since we are dealing with $\alpha$-equivalence classes, it is an isomorphism between the equivalence classes of named $\lambda$-terms and de Bruijn terms.

-To make things easier, we consider a representation of named terms, where we map named variables, $x, y, z,...$ to indexed variables $x_1,x_2,x_3,...$.
+We assume that $\lambda$-terms are built over the countable set of variables $x_1,x_2,x_3,...$.
 Then, the mapping from named terms to de Bruijn term is given by $f$, which we define in terms of an auxiliary function $e$:

 \begin{center}
 $\begin{aligned}